 In addition to skating, Northern Westchester’s Blue Mountain Reservation offers cross-country skiing trails complete with trail lodges.
 Bring your own skates.

 Looking for a fun weekend day trip?
-Come to the Catskills to ski down one of Plattekill Mountain's 38 trails.
-The trails range from double black diamonds for the experts or bunny hills for beginners.
+Come to the Catskills to ski down one of Plattekill Mountain’s 38 trails.
+The trails range from double black diamonds for the experts or two-mile-long trails for beginners.
 If you are really adventurous, try out the terrain park to catch some air and ride the rails.

 469 Plattekill Rd, Roxbury